mpuerta004/GnossDeustoOnto/README.md

 ## Documentation

-The manually generated documentation, recommended to be read firstly, is accessible at [Markdown documentation](https://github.com/HerculesCRUE/GnossDeustoOnto/tree/master/Documentation).
+The manually generated documentation, recommended to be read firstly, is accessible at the [ROH Tutorial](https://github.com/HerculesCRUE/GnossDeustoOnto/tree/master/Documentation) in Markdown format.
 This documentation illustrates with diagrams how each main entity in ROH relates to other entities.
 It also includes for each entity a table listing its subclasses, object and data properties, which should be used by whoever wants to populate with instance data ROH.
 Finally, this documentation also links with the [ROH Reference specification](https://github.com/HerculesCRUE/GnossDeustoOnto/blob/master/Documentation/OntologyDocumentation.pdf).

 ### `roh`